-Nearly everyone I know right now seems to be in some sort of transitional mode that feels like “waiting.”
-We’re certainly waiting for our new president to take office of course, and waiting for congress to make decisions about economic recovery packages and greenhouse gases and overseas wars.
+Nearly everyone I know right now seems to be “waiting.”
+We’re waiting for our new president to take office of course.
+We’re also waiting for congress to make decisions about economic recovery packages and greenhouse gases and overseas wars.
 That list seems endless.

-But for myself, I seem to be doing another level of waiting.
-I’m waiting for something, but I don’t know what it is that I’m waiting for.
-It feels like I’m waiting “at the abyss” as Robert Romanyshyn writes in his book, Ways of the Heart.
+But I’m doing another level of waiting.
+Robert Romanyshyn called it “waiting at the abyss” in his book, Ways of the Heart.
 Romanyshyn writes about having the courage to stand at the abyss, “as a witness, not a judge, for what asks to be seen and spoken.”

 These lines by T.S.
 Eliot capture it: “I said to my soul be still, and wait without hope; for hope would be hope of the wrong thing; wait without love, for love would be love of the wrong thing; there is yet faith.
 But the faith, and the love, and the hope are all in the waiting.
 Wait without thought, for you are not ready for thought…”